RUN, HIDE, FIGHT

 your area get away from it.
 Use any means necessary to get out or away from the incident.

-If you are not hearing gun fire or seeing an assailant, lock down and shelter in place
+If you receiving an emergency alert but are not hearing gun fire, screams or seeing

-- Lockdown/Shelter in Place – Move quickly to your identified safe room or a room that
+- Lockdown – Move quickly to your identified lockdown room or a room that is easily

-is easily lockable.
-Stay in that location until University Police informs you that
+lockable.
+Stay in that location until University Police informs you that it is safe

 - Lock all entrances to your location.